 The job’s Execute method takes the entity, the job index and the specified component types as parameters and performs the following logic:

 - It resolves the actual damage over the enemy entity by updating its HealthData component.

 - It removes the DamagedData component to avoid processing the enemy entity more than once.

 - If the enemy’s health reaches a value of 0 or lower, it adds the DeadData component to it to kill the entity.
 A different system will take care of processing dead enemies.

 Note how all this is done via a concurrent EntityCommandBuffer rather than your usual EntityManager (which does not work with jobs).
-This command buffer is created via an injected system barrier and this is actually one of the very use cases where injection is still required; as far as I know there is no other way to get the barrier without it.

 An interesting tidbit is that, in order to prevent adding the DeadData component to dead enemy entities more than once, we check if the entity in question has the component already by means of a ComponentDataFromEntity<DeadData> array, which gets passed into the job via the GetComponentDataFromEntity method.

 What is even cooler here is that you could add a [BurstCompile] attribute to the EnemyHealthJob job and your code would be automatically compiled by the Burst compiler, which is a custom compiler built by Unity that accepts a high-performance-oriented subset of C# and makes use of auto-vectorization, optimized scheduling and better use of instruction-level parallelism to reduce data dependencies and stalls in the pipeline in the generated machine code.
 We cannot really use it in this particular job as of yet, because Burst still does not support jobs that use command buffers (unless you exclusively use them to destroy entities), but we will get there at some point in the near future.